aristoteleo/pantheon-cli/README.md

   - Use natural language descriptions on the next line
   - Even mix in R/Julia languages

-All scientists need only focus on the analysis itself, without switching between different tools and environments.
+All scientists need only focus on the **explore**, without switching between different tools and environments.

 ## `2` [Quick Start & Join our Community](#)